Would you rather eat Thanksgiving dinner in a restaurant (paying others to prepare and serve it and clean up afterwards) -- or

-We chose the latter as an example of how truck drivers can prepare this meal in an 18-wheel tractor trailer.
+We chose the latter so that we could show truck drivers that they can prepare this meal in an 18-wheel tractor trailer, too.

 To provide a little background, please understand that during the times when we have been on the road together, we've had multiple opportunities to eat a Thanksgiving meal on the road.